Visually-Aware Context Modeling for News Image Captioning: Experiments

 \textbf{Ablation Study on Model Components}

-We conduct an ablation study of the different components of our model.
-We show the overall performance in Table \ref{tab:ablation_model}.
-Limited to resources, we conduct experiments based on $\text{BART}_{\text{base}}$.
-When we discard image inputs, the task becomes a purely textual sequence-to-sequence problem. $\text{BART}_{\text{base}}$ can achieve good results in this scenario with a CIDEr score of 55.24 and of 51.76 obtained on the GoodNews dataset and NYTimes800k dataset, respectively.
-However, this model always generates the same caption for the different images of an article.
-Adding the visual features to the model helps mitigate the problem.
+We present results for the ablation study on the different components of our model in Table~\ref{tab:ablation_model}.\footnote{Limited to resources, we conduct the ablation studies using $\text{BART}_{\text{base}}$ as the backbone LM.}

+\textbf{Visual Features} When we discard image inputs, the task becomes a purely textual sequence-to-sequence problem. $\text{BART}_{\text{base}}$ (Model $\langle$1$\rangle$) can achieve fairly good results in this scenario on two datasets.
+However, it always generates the same caption for different images of an article.
+The addition of the visual features in Model $\langle$2$\rangle$ mitigates the problem.
 We observe consistent improvements in all evaluation metrics as shown in Table \ref{tab:ablation_model}.

-On top of the $\text{BART}_{\text{base}}$ with the visual features model, when we add the name features learned from our face naming module, we observe significant improvement on all the evaluation metrics from both datasets, especially regarding the CIDEr score (58.55$\rightarrow$61.73 on GoodNews, 54.45$\rightarrow$59.07 on NYTimes800k).
+\textbf{Face Naming Module} On top of Model $\langle$2$\rangle$, when we add the name features learned from our face naming module (Model $\langle$3$\rangle$), we observe significant improvement on all the evaluation metrics from both datasets, especially regarding the CIDEr score (58.55$\rightarrow$61.73 on GoodNews, 54.45$\rightarrow$59.07 on NYTimes800k).
 When both the visual features and name features are added to $\text{BART}_{\text{base}}$, we already achieve CIDEr scores higher than some models based on $\text{RoBERTa}_{\text{large}}$ (e.g., Tell with 53.80/54.40 CIDEr on GoodNews/NYTimes800k), or comparably to models that use extra external data (e.g., JoGANIC with 61.22/59.42 CIDEr on GoodNews/NYTimes800k).

-We further improve the quality of the generated captions by retrieving sentences from the articles.
+\textbf{CLIP Retrieval} We further improve the quality of the generated captions by retrieving sentences from the articles.
 In this way the model learns to focus on different segments for captioning different images.
 As shown in Table \ref{tab:ablation_model}, we improve the CIDEr scores from 61.73 to 64.07 on GoodNews, 59.07 to 63.95 on NYTimes800k.
-Apart from the improvements in caption generation evaluation metrics, we also improve the precision of all entity names generated in the captions (22.86 to 23.69 on GoodNews, 25.70 to 26.94 on NYTimes800k) and their recall (21.02 to 21.50 on GoodNews, 23.78 to 24.72 on NYTimes800k) after adding the retrieval component into our method.
+Apart from the improvements in caption generation evaluation metrics, we also improve the precision of all entity names generated in the captions on two datasets after adding the retrieval component into our method.

+We also observe models with VF+NF (Model $\langle$3$\rangle$) and VF+RS (Model $\langle$4$\rangle$) reach comparable performance, both significantly surpassing the model with only VF.
+However, they still fall short of the model combining VF+NF+RS (Model $\langle$5$\rangle$).